logzio/logz-docs/_source/logzio_collections/_log-sources/api-fetcher.md

 ##### Create a configuration file

-In the directory created in the previous step, create a file `config.yaml` with the following configuration:
+In the directory created in the previous step, create a file `config.yaml` using the example configuration below:

 ```yaml
 logzio: